Diyi2020/Diyi2020.github.io/_pages/about.md

 1. DFT and ab initio methods with Machine Learning

-Looking for applied math postdoc positions in math department, national labs or industrial labs during Fall 2024 (Open to positions in other departments).
+Looking for applied math postdoc positions in math department, national labs or industrial labs during Fall 2024 (Open to other departments like Quantum initiatives or Quantum Science and Engineering).
 Main targets are problems related to numerical analysis, machine Learning, quantum many body for materials and quantum algorithms.